johnwesterman/illumio_core/README.md

 4. Added more on setting up and running a multi-node cluster (MNC).
 5. Focus on the ability to cut and pasted from this document into a command line as-is.
 6. Added automation script and languange on how to do an automated install from a simple shell command line.
+7. Added some in-document links to make navigation easier.
+8. Added my method for backing up the datbase on an SNC
 ```

 ## Install base packages: